 Wouldn’t it be nice?

-Waking up fully motivated, we mean.
+Waking up fully motivated and ready for a challenge, we mean.

 Unfortunately, that’s not how it works.
 We’re human.
 And humans regularly feel demotivated, tired, pressured, hungry, cranky and sleepy.